streamlit/docs/content/kb/deployments/increase-upload-limit-cloud.md

 ---
-title: How do I increase the upload limit of st.file_uploader on Streamlit Cloud?
+title: How do I increase the upload limit of st.file_uploader on Streamlit Community Cloud?
 slug: /knowledge-base/deploy/increase-file-uploader-limit-streamlit-cloud
 ---

-# How do I increase the upload limit of st.file_uploader on Streamlit Cloud?
+# How do I increase the upload limit of st.file_uploader on Streamlit Community Cloud?

 ## Overview